DynamoDS/DynamoPrimer/04_The-Building-Blocks-of-Programs/4-5_color.md

 > 1. **Display.ByGeometryColor:** Connect *Sphere.ByCenterPointRadius* into the *geometry* input and the *Color Range* into the *color* input.
 We now have a smooth gradient across the domain of the curve.

 ![](images/4-5/4-5-5/01.png)
 > If we change the value of the *number slider* from earlier in the definition, the colors and sizes update.
 Colors and radius size are directly relate in this case.
-In fact, you can use the colors as an analytical legend for demonstrating a range of values.